-TODO:

-; Move all figures and tables to the end.

-; Go through the comments.
-Some indicate rewording.
-At least one discusses a new experiment.

-; Consider removing Amy’s rating, instead using just a scatter plot of each student’s rate of completion vs exam grade.
-Discretizing decreases the transparency as shown by the more complicated methods (Freeman-Halton extension of Fisher’s exact test vs Spearman correlation, for example)

 Title: Do reflective students learn more in the Emergency Department?

 Abstract:

 Background: Medical schools have begun to incorporate self-reflection exercises into their curricula.
 It is thought that these exercises help students master the material more deeply and perform better on exams.
 There are few data supporting this hypothesis.